 Meghan has a background in outpatient treatment, and treatment within the medical setting, including working with parents of critically ill children in a neonatal intensive care unit (NICU).
 She is a graduate of Cathedral Counseling Center’s post-graduate fellowship (2011) and a graduate of the University of Chicago, SSA (2004).

-Meghan completed the Level 1 Training for the Treatment of Trauma (2011) and is currently training in Level II Attachment Repair, through the Sensorimotor Psychotherapy Institute of Boulder, CO.
+Meghan completed the Level 1 Training for the Treatment of Trauma (2011) and Level II Emotional Processing, Meaning Making and Attachment Repair (2018), through the Sensorimotor Psychotherapy Institute of Boulder, CO.
 Meghan is committed to ongoing exploration of body-centered integration and mindfulness in the ethical treatment of trauma.